iannesbitt/readgssi/docs/troubleshooting.rst

 Questions, feature requests, and bugs: please `open a github issue <https://github.com/iannesbitt/readgssi/issues>`_.
 Kindly provide the error output, describe what you are attempting to do, and attach the DZT/DZX/DZG file(s) causing you trouble.

 If you have a question that involves sensitive or proprietary data, send me an email confidentially at ian dot nesbitt at g mail dot com.

-Thanks for helping to keep software free and open-source!
+Thanks for reporting errors and helping to keep scientific software free and open-source!

 ===========================
 Antenna code errors